spinalcordtoolbox/spinalcordtoolbox/documentation/source/overview/concepts/pam50.rst

 Fifteen tracts for each side are available.
 The values of each voxel of the files ``PAM50_atlas_<tract_number>.nii.gz`` are the voxel volume proportions occupied by the corresponding tract.

-The atlas is stored in the ``data/PAM50/atlas`` folder, and comes with a text file (``info_label.txt``) that provides a more detailed breakdown of each tract.
-The contents of this file are listed below.
+The atlas folder also contains an ``info_label.txt`` file to explain what each file represents:

 .. include:: ../../../../data/PAM50/atlas/info_label.txt
    :start-line: 4